AnggaR96s/Reforestation/README.md

-## It was raining cats and dogs the other day.
-I almost stepped in a poodle.
+## What was a more important invention than the first telephone?
+The second one.